sfc-gh-boconnor/scotland_hol/README.md

 ![Alt text](image-25.png)

 This will allow you to use the function dynamically as you query the data inside of tableau.

+You can also leverage the HOSPITAL_LIST View which will allow you to create a drop down list for your parameter.

 TIP - you can also utlise the scalar functions as tableau calculations.